Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

         to the available RTCPeerConfiguration which is normally passed when creating an RTCPeerConnection.
         See [RTCPeerConnection's configuration parameters][14] for more information.
         This is the recommended way of setting ICE servers and other RTCPeerConnection-related configuration.
-    *   `call.iceCollectionDelay` **[number][12]** Time, in milliseconds, to delay in between ICE candidate checks.
-If ICE collection does not complete normally, the SDK will check collected candidates at this interval to determine if the operation can continue. (optional, default `1000`)
-    *   `call.maxIceTimeout` **[number][12]** Maximum time, in milliseconds, to wait for ICE collection to complete normally.
-After this time, the process will timeout and the operation will attempt to continue no matter how many candidates have been collected. (optional, default `3000`)
-    *   `call.iceCollectionCheck` **[Function][15]?** Function to check whether collected candidates
-        can be used to continue the operation.
-The function will receive the following two parameters: an array of ICE servers & an extra details object, to help in the decision making.
-        The details object includes: an array of ICE candidates, the elapsed time so far (in milliseconds), the maximum ICE collection timeout (in milliseconds) and an array of offered media.
-        The function must return a boolean value of whether the SDK should attempt to continue the operation.
+    *   `call.iceCollectionIdealTimeout` **[number][12]** The amount of time to wait for an ideal candidate in milliseconds.
+        The default is 1000ms.
+An ideal list of candidates is a complete list of candidates considering the RTCPeerConnection configuration.
+        Note that this values will not be considered if a custom function is passed through the `iceCollectionCheckFunction`, and any timeouts must be handled by the custom function. (optional, default `1000`)
+    *   `call.iceCollectionMaxTimeout` **[number][12]** The maximum amount of time to wait for ICE collection in milliseconds.
+        The default is 3000ms.
+After this time has been reached, the call will proceed with the currently gathered candidates.
+        Note that this values will not be considered if a custom function is passed through the `iceCollectionCheckFunction`, and any timeouts must be handled by the custom function. (optional, default `3000`)
+    *   `call.iceCollectionCheckFunction` **[Function][15]?** Override the default IceCollectionCheckFunction to manually decide when to proceed with operations, error out, or wait for the appropriate states and candidates.
+The function will an object containing the ice collection info.
+See [IceCollectionInfo][16] for more details.
+The function must return a results object with details on how to proceed with the ICE collection check or operatiaon.
+See [IceCollectionResult][17] object for details on the format of the return object.
 By default, the check is to ensure at least one relay candidate has been collected.
+For more information, see [IceCollectionCheckFunction][18].
     *   `call.serverTurnCredentials` **[boolean][11]** Whether server-provided TURN credentials should be used. (optional, default `true`)
-    *   `call.sdpHandlers` **[Array][16]<[call.SdpHandlerFunction][17]>?** List of SDP handler functions to modify SDP.
+    *   `call.sdpHandlers` **[Array][19]<[call.SdpHandlerFunction][20]>?** List of SDP handler functions to modify SDP.
 Advanced usage.
     *   `call.removeH264Codecs` **[boolean][11]** Whether to remove "H264" codec lines from incoming and outgoing SDP messages. (optional, default `true`)
     *   `call.removeBundling` **[boolean][11]** Whether to remove a=group attributes to stop media bundling from incoming and outgoing SDP messages. (optional, default `false`)
     *   `call.mediaBrokerOnly` **[boolean][11]** Whether all Calls will be anchored on the MediaBroker instead of being peer-to-peer.
 Set to true if the backend is configured for broker only mode. (optional, default `false`)